SLE curves and natural parametrization: Two-sided radial

-follows from \eqref{jun20.1}.
+follows from (\ref{jun201}).
 To get the error estimate, one needs the next eigenvalue.
-We will pull it out of the hat.
-Suppose $x_0 \leq \pi/2$ and let $T$ be the first time that the process reaches $\pi/2$.
+Suppose $x_0 \leq\pi/2$ and let $T$ be the first time that the process reaches $\pi/2$.
 A simple application of It\^o's formula shows that

 is a martingale.
 Using this one can show that